 Computation of Non-TLA Concept Induction generates a number of concept labels for each neuron unit, ranked by some accuracy measure.
 Herein, we consider the Top-3 labels (ranked by coverage score) for each of the 64 neurons in the dense layer.
-Using the Target-Label image dataset (each image falls under the target label), the TLA is calculated, and, using a Non-target Label image dataset (none of the images contain the target label), the Non-TLA is calculated, for each neuron at specified activation value thresholds, namely > 0, > 20%, > 40%, and > 60% of the max activation value that was recorded for each neuron.
-E.g., (see Table 10), neuron 43 activates at > 40% of its max activation value in about 19.7% of images not showing a central reservation.
+Using the Target-Label image dataset (each image falls under the target label), the TLA is calculated, and, using a Non-target Label image dataset (none of the images contain the target label), the Non-TLA is calculated.
+To obtain a nuanced understanding of how activation levels affect the reliability of the neuron-concept association, we calculate TLA and Non-TLA for each neuron at specified activation value thresholds, namely > 0, > 20%, > 40%, and > 60% of the max activation value that was recorded for that neuron.
+These thresholds are our best guess for balancing sensitivity and specificity, and we acknowledge they are heuristic and may be refined in future work.
+For example, (see Table 10), neuron 43 activates at > 40% of its max activation value in about 19.7% of images not showing a central reservation.